ERAU-SUAS-Competition-Team/target-generation/README.md

 # target-generation
-Generates fake target images for testing our computer vision.
+__Generates fake target images for testing our computer vision.__

-Generates png image outputs with transparency of the targets and many configurations.
-Also provides a metadata json.

-TODO:
-- FIX STAR TEMPLATE
-- Plus, semi-circle, and quarter circle needed
-- Create SVG Templates for Each Shape
+Generates randomized png images for use in testing and developing our first competition vision system.
+Can be operated through basic runs, or can be used in a command line interface.
+(Plans)

+__TODO:__
 - Randomize SVG Data
 - Output to png, output randomization data to json
 - Create CLI
 - Determine if this repo should also overlay on satellite data or not

+---
-RAER SUAS 2023
+__RAER SUAS 2023__

 Contributors:
 - tpasfieldERAU
 - meowsome

-Email RAERsuas on gmail to request changes or other data.
+*Email RAERsuas on gmail to request changes or other data.*